All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 The Rehab 4 Alcoholism chat lines are open 24/7 to provide you with support on how to access treatment in the Eastbourne community.

 You can call us on 0800 111 4108, or you can request a call back to speak to a member of the team.

-Please use our FAQ section for more information about addiction treatment in Worthing to start your recovery journey today.
+Please use our FAQ section for more information about addiction treatment in Eastbourne to start your recovery journey today.

 There are various types of rehab centres available in Drug & Alcohol Rehab in Eastbourne, including inpatient alcohol rehab, luxury alcohol rehab, and private drug rehabs.